 Many feminists, particularly those towards the radical end of the spectrum, make it crystal clear that their view of men falls somewhere between cockroaches and rats.
-I was wondering then if there were in fact any men at all that they looked up to.
+I was wondering then if there were in fact any men at all, amongst all those rapists and wife-beaters, that they looked up to.

 What put this idea in my mind was this article about Angelina Jolie’s new film, ‘Unbroken’ about war hero and athlete, the recently deceased, Louis Zamperini … Angelina being of course quite an icon for many within the feminist movement.